10 Tips on How to Proofread and Edit Your Own Written Work

 - If any words need changing at the last minute, make sure you double-check the whole sentence or paragraph again.
 A lot of errors are caused by changes i.e. making changes without making adjustments to the sentence’s overall structure.

 - Double-check (separately) every fact, quote, date, reference, table, text box, and any element that is outside your main text or is repetitive.
-Concentrate on a single aspect or on a number of interrelated aspects in each reading.
+Concentrate on a single aspect or several interrelated aspects in each reading.

 - Keep a check on yourself.
 You may find your mind is wandering onto other things.
 If this happens, go over that particular part again.
 Slap your hand or tap your foot rhythmically, perhaps, as you read every word and every sentence aloud.